jeff1evesque/machine-learning/README.md

 It is important to remember that the [`docker-compose.development.yml`](https://github.com/jeff1evesque/machine-learning/blob/3889788a8343a4b7cef2cf84166f9bd35d83021c/docker-compose.development.yml#L33-L43), has defined two port forwards, each assigned to its corresponding reverse proxy.
-This allows port `8080` on the host, to map into the `webserver-web` container, which load balances the correesponding web servers.
+This allows port `8080` on the host, to map into the `webserver-web` container.
 A similar case for the programmatic-api, underlies port `9090` on the host.